 “I’d already shown with my passing of a written examination in German that I’m interested and knowledgeable about Swiss society,” said the 43-year-old.

 'Extreme aggression and animosity'

 According to the Briton, it didn’t matter what he already knew because the interviewers were trying to get him with any question that he couldn’t fully answer.

 The Brit described the atmosphere during the interview as one of “extreme aggression and animosity” in which the interviewers “sniggered” when he didn’t answer a question right.

-Lewis also doesn’t think the raclette question, which was made famous by Swiss media, was meant to relax him as Daniel Landolt, the president of Freienbach, said in an interview with a local news website Blick.
+He also doesn’t think the raclette question, which was made famous by Swiss media, was meant to relax him as Daniel Landolt, the president of Freienbach, said in an interview with a local news website Blick.

 "With these questions [about food] we are actually trying to help the candidate.
 They are intended to relax people," Landolt said in the interview.

-But Lewis disagrees.
+But the candidate disagrees.

 “It’s incredulous that somebody would ask you a raclette question to make you feel relax and less nervous — it’s an utter untruth,” said the Briton.